Preserving Tumor Volumes for Unsupervised Medical Image Registration: Methodology

 \subsection{Preliminaries}

-\textbf{Problem Setting.} Given a moving image $I_m$ and fixed image $I_f$ defined over $d$-{dimensional} (d=3 in this paper) space $\Omega$, deformable image registration aims to find a dense deformation filed $\phi:\Omega\to\Omega$.
-This field warps $I_m$, meaning it projects every pixel position $x$ in warped image $I_w$ to $I_m$, to achieve alignment with $I_f$.
+\textbf{Problem Setting.} Given a moving image $I_m$ and fixed image $I_f$ defined over $d$-{dimensional} (d=3 in this paper) space $\Omega$, deformable image registration aims to find a dense deformation filed $\phi:\Omega\to\Omega$, which warps $I_m$ to align with $I_f$.
 In this paper, the task is to construct a registration network $F_\theta$ that takes input $I_m, I_f$ to predict the deformation field $\phi$.

 \textbf{Evaluation Criteria.} In general, a successful deformable image registration involves accurately aligning the anatomical structures while also ensuring a smooth deformation field.
 This is often achieved through the use of similarity-based objectives and regularization methods that promote smoothness.
 However, in the context of image registration with tumors, simply aligning the anatomy is not sufficient.
 Preserving the volume of the tumors is crucial for accurately tracking tumor growth, as previously discussed.
 To be specific, given the moving image $I_m$ with the tumor $T_m$ and its surrounding organ $O_m$ and the warped moving image $I_w$ with $T_w$ and $O_w$, the morphing of tumor $T_m$ should be similar to that of $O_m$.
 Thus in respect of the volume preservation, the change of tumor size $|T_m|$ should be proportionate to the change of the containing organ $|O_m|$, \ie: